dmaklock/ai-tg-bot/README.md

 ## Notes

-- Each user has their own conversation thread in OpenAI
+- Each user has their own conversation thread in OpenAI, stored in memory (Map)
 - System prompt is stored in `prompts/system-prompt.txt`
+- Thread TTL is stored in memory (default: 60 minutes, resets on restart)
 - When you update the prompt in admin panel, the assistant instructions are updated automatically
+- Thread TTL can be edited through the admin panel - new threads will use the updated TTL
 - If `OPENAI_ASSISTANT_ID` is not provided, a new assistant will be created on first use
+- Threads are stored in memory and will be lost on restart